akshit270902-ui/Positional_reinforcement_learning/btc-rl-trader/README.md

 To complement the discrete reward topology and prevent state-blind optimization, we append real-time positional features directly to the observation vector.
 This allows the network to dynamically track its inventory, open exposure metrics, and historical execution trajectories.

 ### Key Design Parameters:
-- **Higuchi Fractal Dimension:** Measures local price roughness to proxy shifting market regimes (trending vs. mean-reverting).
+- **Higuchi Fractal Dimension:** Measures local price roughness to model shifting market regimes (trending vs. mean-reverting).
 - **Rolling Quantile Rank:** Encodes where the current price sits in its historical distribution, normalized bounded to `[-1, 1]`.
 - **Order-Flow Imbalance:** Captures localized net aggressive volume delta to model immediate directional pressure.
-- **Trend Slope and Curvature:** Extracted via orthogonal polynomial regressions to isolate the first and second derivatives of price paths across multiple horizons.
+- **Trend Slope and Curvature:** Extracted via orthogonal polynomial regressions to derive the first and second derivatives of price paths across multiple horizons.
-- **LSTM Hidden State:** Bypasses explicit manual regime labeling by allowing the network to continuously maintain a latent representation of market microstructure states.
+- **LSTM Hidden State:** Allows the network to continuously maintain a latent representation of market microstructure states and regimes.

 ---